 Despite the radical strap redesign, the Jawbone UP3 is still noticeably a product from the mind of Yves Behar.
 It features the immediately familiar textured body as other Jawbone products, with a different texture for each of the two initial colors – black and silver.

-Jawbone has also rolled out a range of color options for the band, with the total range expanding to six different options, including red, sand, teal and indigo.
+Jawbone has also rolled out a range of color options for the band, which gets you different options, including red, sand, teal and indigo.